Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 First I made an overall analysis about the all time videogames global sales.
 Then for each generation in scope I compared platforms global sales, the global sales trend by the year of release, the composition of global sales in the main regions, how videogame genres performed and the top videogame by global sales in the generation.
 Finally I compared the three generations in scope to find who is the better in global sales.

 #### Limitations
 One big limitation in the analysis is about the 8th generation data.
-Because, as it is showed in the chart at the beginning, the 8th generation is still supported and the data avaible are at 2016.
-Considered that a console has about 10 years of life cycle, for the 8th generation the data are related about half life cycle of the platforms.
+Because, as it is showed in the chart at the beginning, the 8th generation (launched in 2012) is still supported and the data avaible are at 2016.
+Considered that a console has about 10 years of life cycle, for the 8th generation the data are about half of the its platforms life cycle.

 ## Overall